kudanilll/ryzentosh/README.md

 # OpenCore EFI for Axioo HYPE 7 AMD

-My documentation on putting macOS Sequoia on a Axioo HYPE 7 AMD with AMD Ryzen™ 7-5700U
+My documentation for dual booting Windows 11 with macOS Sequoia on Axioo HYPE 7 with AMD Ryzen™ 7-5700U

 ## Devices Specifications